 Duplicati is backup software for Windows, Mac, and Linux.
 It has a nice feature set including encryption, a cloud-ready design, a simple UI, and is open source.

 Even though the Mac has Time Machine, this only works for local backups; Duplicati lets me back up my laptop from anywhere.
-The final goal of setting up this software is to share the IP address of my SDS object store on the internet and perform backups even when I travel.
+The final goal of setting up this software is to share the IP address of my OpenIO object store on the internet and perform backups even when I travel.

 Let's do it!